lieboldj/EEIpred/README.md

 ```bash
 ./download_supp_data.sh
 ```
 We explain the steps for collecting the pdb files and creating the exon mapping files in our paper to reproduce the results.
+You can also create them yourself in an R environment by running the [R-code](https://github.com/lieboldj/EEIpred/tree/master/data_collection/scripts) in our git repo.
 If you are interested in using our data, please contact [Khalique Newaz](khalique.newaz@uni-hamburg.de).

 ### Adding hydrogen atoms to PDB files
 If you have PDB files and need to add hydrogen atoms, you can use the software "reduce."
 Reduce is a program for adding hydrogens to a protein structure given the 3D coordinates of the heavy atoms.